yuting1214/Udacity_capstone/README.md

     * Transform data(Standardization, One-hot encoding
 2. Dimensionality reduction
     * PCA: reduce dimension while keeping the accounted variance
-    * Scree plot: Select number of Principle Components
+    * Scree plot: Select the number of Principle Components
 3. Clustering:
-    * K-mean: Cluster the existing customers.(K=3)
+    * K-mean: Cluster the existing customers.
+(K=3)
     * Centers: Construct representative centers from the clusters
 4. Categorize population:
     * Distance: Calculate the distance between the characteristics of each person and centers
-    * Segment: If the closed distance between the centers meet the threshold, assign the cluster to each observation.
+    * Segment: If the closed distance between the centers meets the threshold, assign the cluster to each observation.

 Finding: